xlab-uiuc/cloudtest/README.md

 2. Need to write a scirpt to prune out flaky tests and find out potential candidate tests.

-Estimated time: ~ 2 hours, but need to confirm details to make things solid.
+Estimated time: Done, but need to confirm details to make things solid.

+3. How to install Azure certifications freely?

+Now when I want to use 18081 and system proxy to catch real service requests.
+SSL errors will pop out.
+IIRC, this is due to certifications.